wdporter/acim/text/4-the-illusions-of-the-ego/v-the-ego-body-illusion.md

 #### commentary

-## T-5.V.4
+## T-4.V.4

 <p class=fip id=p4>
 4. The body is the ego’s home by its own election.
-</sup>2</sup>It is the only identification with which the ego feels safe, since the body’s vulnerability is its own best argument that you cannot be of God.
+<sup>2</sup>It is the only identification with which the ego feels safe, since the body’s vulnerability is its own best argument that you cannot be of God.
-</sup>3</sup>This is the belief that the ego sponsors eagerly.
+<sup>3</sup>This is the belief that the ego sponsors eagerly.
-</sup>4</sup>Yet the ego hates the body, because it cannot accept it as good enough to be its home.
+<sup>4</sup>Yet the ego hates the body, because it cannot accept it as good enough to be its home.
-</sup>5</sup>Here is where the mind becomes actually dazed.
+<sup>5</sup>Here is where the mind becomes actually dazed.
-</sup>6</sup>Being told by the ego that it is really part of the body and that the body is its protector, the mind is also told that the body cannot protect it.
+<sup>6</sup>Being told by the ego that it is really part of the body and that the body is its protector, the mind is also told that the body cannot protect it.
-</sup>7</sup>Therefore, the mind asks, “Where can I go for protection?”, to which the ego replies, “Turn to me”.
+<sup>7</sup>Therefore, the mind asks, “Where can I go for protection?”, to which the ego replies, “Turn to me”.
-</sup>8</sup>The mind, and not without cause, reminds the ego that it has itself insisted that it is identified with the body, so there is no point in turning to *it* for protection.
+<sup>8</sup>The mind, and not without cause, reminds the ego that it has itself insisted that it is identified with the body, so there is no point in turning to <em>it</em> for protection.
-</sup>9</sup>The ego has no real answer to this because there is none, but it does have a typical solution.
+<sup>9</sup>The ego has no real answer to this because there is none, but it does have a typical solution.
-</sup>10</sup>It obliterates the question from the mind’s awareness.
+<sup>10</sup>It obliterates the question from the mind’s awareness.
-</sup>11</sup>Once out of awareness the question can and does produce uneasiness, but it cannot be answered because it cannot be asked.
+<sup>11</sup>Once out of awareness the question can and does produce uneasiness, but it cannot be answered because it cannot be asked.
 </p>

 #### expanded